Eye For Film >> Movies >> Horrible Bosses (2011) Film Review

 It's a shame Colin Farrell isn't very effective either, as it means his scenes with the unsympathetic Sudeikis are doubly under-whelming.
 Farrell is just woefully miscast; too pretty to pull off his make-under and too tic-heavy to be convincing as a substance-abuser (surely his well-documented private revels should have made him a natural in this role?), he's also given the nastiest character in the film, and fails to nail the depths of bigotry and ignorance needed to make the part anything more than a grotesque caricature.
 It's just as well then that Kevin Spacey and Jennifer Aniston are both outstanding; the former takes a routine he's perfected in the past ad turns it up to ten, oozing slimy disdain and despicable self-assurance in every scene.
 The latter is an absolute revelation, burning up the screen in her sleaziest and possibly funniest performance to date.
 She wouldn't be able to pull it off if she didn't look so gob-smackingly gorgeous: transcending the 'cougar' cliche, she makes the most of every lascivious detail and veiled threat, trumping Demi Moore's turn in Disclosure and revealing herself as a fearless modern comedienne.

-What really makes the Bateman / Spacey and Day / Aniston segments work is that each of the characters is flawed and ultimately human; the script doesn't shy away from making you feel disgusted at the heroes' behaviour, and you even end up feeling a little sorry for their enemies.
+What really makes the Bateman/Spacey and Day/Aniston segments work is that each of the characters is flawed and ultimately human; the script doesn't shy away from making you feel disgusted at the heroes' behaviour, and you even end up feeling a little sorry for their enemies.
 Things get a bit too messy towards the end, with all the amoral violence and sex making the comedy a little heavy-handed, while Aniston unfortunately gets pretty much sidelined in favor of a ridiculously over-boiled climax.
 But if you disengage your brain and curb your critical faculties, there's plenty to enjoy here, not least cameos from Donald Sutherland and a deliciously self-deprecating Jamie Foxx.
-It's just a shame the five-star ingredients don't add up to more than a 3-star whole.Reviewed on: 22 Jul 2011
+It's just a shame the five-star ingredients don't add up to more than a three-star whole.Reviewed on: 22 Jul 2011